olayinkaa/Insight-journal/next-js-v14/note.md

 ## Middleware(s)
 In Next.js, middleware's are functions or pieces of code that run in between a user's request to a web page and the server's response.
 They help you process and modify the request or response, adding extra functionality to your web application.

+## Routing Metadata
+Ensuring proper search engine optimization (SEO) is crucial for increasing visibilty and attracting users

+Configuring Metadata
+- Export a static metadata object
+- Export a dynamic generateMetadata function

+Metadata rules
+- Both layout.tsx and page.tsx files can export metadata.
+If defined in a layout, it applies to all pages in that layout, but if defined in a page, it applies only to that page

+Metadata is read in order, from the root level down to the final page level When there's metadata in multiple places for the same route, they get combined, but page metadata will replace layout metadata if they have the same properties